As an Amazon Associate, I earn from qualifying purchases.

 a plate and dish of blackberry crisp with an oatmeal topping

 This recipe is peak summer goodness.
-Grab some berries because you’re going to LOVE this gluten-free blackberry crisp!
+Grab some blackberries because you’re going to LOVE this blackberry crisp!

 5 photos showing how to make a fruit crisp